-PlayerUnknown’s Battlegrounds hits 10 million daily active players on mobile
+PlayerUnknown’s Battlegrounds Mobile hits 10 million daily active players

-PUBG Corp. and Tencent announced that the battle royale game PlayerUnknown’s Battlegrounds hit 10 million daily active players on mobile.
+PUBG Corp. and Tencent announced that the battle royale game PlayerUnknown’s Battlegrounds Mobile hit 10 million daily active players on mobile.
 This number doesn’t include players in China.

 PUBG has serious competition from the mobile version of Fortnite, but the daily active players, a reference to those who return to the game every day, are impressive.